- Cisco AnyConnect is a popular business VPN solution that lets users access corporate resources remotely from any supported device.

 - Select Try recommended settings

-- Select what the wizard suggests (Windows 8 compatibility)
+- Go with the wizard’s suggestion (Windows 8 compatibility)

 - Click Test Program to open the program